-You will need a chin-up or pull-up bar for this one, although a sturdy tree branch, monkey bars or any kind of solid apparatus will do, so long as you can get a good grip around the bar itself.
+You will need a chin-up or pull-up bar for this one, although a sturdy tree branch, monkey bars, or any kind of solid apparatus will do, so long as you can get a good grip around the bar itself.

 Ensure the bar is deep in the palm of your hands before starting, so force it into the fleshy area at the base of your thumb before wrapping the rest of your fingers around it.
 This will alleviate any stress on your wrists.

-Now pull your body weight upwards, keeping the core, glutes and shoulder muscles tensed, but also imagine you are curling the bar towards you as you ascend and finish with your forehead near the bar near, as this places more focus on the biceps.
+Now pull your body weight upwards, keeping the core, glutes, and shoulder muscles tensed, but also imagine you are curling the bar towards you as you ascend and finish with your forehead near the bar near, as this places more focus on the biceps.
 Pause at the top and return to the start.

 If this is too difficult, you can always tie a resistance band around the bar and place a knee or foot in the hanging loop for assistance.
-Do a many reps as you can while holding strong form in 30 seconds.
+Do as many reps as you can while holding strong form in 30 seconds.